Ready for a hands-on way to better understand the letters of the alphabet?

 For this alphabet activity, I cleared off the magnet board and got set up in a flash by bringing our magnetic letters to the table.

-RELATED: If you are looking to add more alphabet toys, you will find the complete list of favorites.
+RELATED: If you want to add more alphabet toys, you will find the complete list of favorites.

 Alphabet activities mixed with sorting are the bread and butter of early learning!